-The path is now open, fully, for pharma recombination of cannabinoids in every possible way.
+The path is now open, fully, for Parma recombination of cannabinoids in every possible way.
 That is good news indeed for the growing medical community in Europe.
-Expect major innovations to be commoditised on the medical side of the equation.
-Distillation essentially means the ability to create your own customised cannameds in a bottle.
+Expect major innovations to be commodities on the medical side of the equation.
+Distillation essentially means the ability to create your own customized cannameds in a bottle.
 The Israelis are already ahead of just about everyone else on this.
 However, you can expect the impact of distillation to effect a medical market near you.
 If it has not already.

 Topicals.
 This is a relatively new market just about everywhere, but expect it to explode, too.
 Particularly in the medical and sports medicine verticals.
 Then there’s beauty products .
 Combine some tropical nut oil (like coconut) and canna-distillate.
 You now have the basis for most canna beauty products.
 And they are already coming.
 Distillate makes a raw ingredient that can be added easily to just about any cosmetic on the market.